JuliaLang/julia/doc/src/manual/faq.md

 Oops.
 Adding a `>>>` operator to Matlab wouldn't help, because saturation that occurs when adding `n` and `2n` has already destroyed the information necessary to compute the correct midpoint.

-Not only is lack of associativity unfortunate for programmers who cannot rely it for techniques like this, but it also defeats almost anything compilers might want to do to optimize integer arithmetic.
+Not only is lack of associativity unfortunate for programmers who cannot rely on it for techniques like this, but it also defeats almost anything compilers might want to do to optimize integer arithmetic.
 For example, since Julia integers use normal machine integer arithmetic, LLVM is free to aggressively optimize simple little functions like `f(k) = 5k-1`.
 The machine code for this function is just this:

 ```julia-repl
 julia> code_native(f, Tuple{Int})